lrowe/deno_varnish/README.md

 # Experiment embedding deno_runtime in Varnish TinyKVM.

-This is very early in development, it only kinda works and is quite slow (more than likely my fault!)
+This is very early in development, it only kinda works.

+Currently overhead is abot ~1ms which while not ideal is still faster than alternatives like process forking or isolates.

+Long run its not clear yet if this should be a custom wrapped runtime or just a Deno extension.

+* The deno_runtime crate is not yet stable which could make keeping this up to date tricky.
+* However customising v8 build settings could be useful.

 ## Build static binary and validate that it runs on Linux